In addition to ITG's resources, you can find the Library's resources for remote teaching here:

-We recommend recording any meeting so that students who cannot attend will be able to watch it later.
 Here is a video tutorial on recording your Zoom meetings.
 When you record a meeting, you will have two options: 1) Record to your local computer or 2) Record to the cloud.

 - If you record meetings on your local computer, they will process for several minutes and then download to a folder called "Zoom" on your computer.
 You can then upload your recording to Panopto and either share its link with your students or embed it in Canvas.
 This is the fastest way to get your videos to students.

 - If you record meetings to the cloud, they will automatically be made available to your students via the "Cloud Recordings" tab of the Zoom tool in your course; no other steps on your part are necessary.
 However, these recordings may take up to 24 hours to process due to the high traffic Zoom is experiencing.